steckdenis/threadripper-monitor/README.md

 ## Caveats

-- Currently, this program only runs on Linux.
-Reading system information (CPU use and power consumption) on Windows is much harder, and there are already plenty of programs that do that on Windows.
+- Windows support is difficult to achieve and requires extra dependencies (see above).
+Currently, power consumption monitoring is not supported on Windows.
-- The CPU topology is detected by reading `/proc/cpuinfo` and matching the name of the CPU.
+- The CPU topology is detected by reading `/proc/cpuinfo` (or using WMI on Windows) and matching the name of the CPU.
 Future CPUs will need this program to be updated.
 - This program assumes that SMT is available and used.
 As such, it does not support the low-end Ryzen 1st gen processors without SMT
 - APUs are not yet supported.
 Some simple changes should be enough to add support for them, as they are basically dies with only one CCX.